bodand/InfoUtils/README.md

 Utilities used by Info* projects.

 A set of utility function and classes used by Info* projects.
 First created when InfoConfig was in need of these utilities, and bodand grew tired of ~~reimplementing them~~ copy-pasting from older projects.
-More utilities are to be awaited as every Info* project's utility directory gets lifted into this repo.
+More utilities are awaited as every Info* project's utility directory gets lifted into this repo.

 ## Documentation